 Maybe this sounds a bit overwhelming without any visual representation or practical examples, but once you understand it clearly, you can then figure this out for any key very easily, just by following a simple formula.

 The key of C Major is the easiest to comprehend, due to the fact that it has no sharpened or flattened notes, which makes it the perfect key to understand how this concept works, so you can apply it to other keys later on.
+If you want more in this series, check read our article on how to find the key of a song, and our article on chord key charts.

-Chords that belong to the key of C Major
+Chords That Belong to the Key of C Major

 You now know which chords fit into the key of C Major, but we still haven’t seen how we would reach these chords from scratch, which is what we are going to go over now.
-The logic applied here works for every other key!
+The logic applied here works for every other key.

 In order to build the harmonic field of a given key, you must start with its corresponding scale.
 In this case, we will work with the C Major scale as our starting point.